MJDevelops/calculator/README.md

 # Calculator
 With this calculator you'll be able to do various math operations!
-This calculator is used exactly the same as similiar calculators.
+Feel free to use your keyboard or your mouse to get going!